 Qatar Charity receives significant response from companies

-Qatar Charity (QC) on Saturday said the ‘5%’ programme, launched by QC to create and restore hope to low-income families and students in Qatar during Ramadan, received a "great response" from three companies who announced that a certain part of their sales profits would go to the initiative as part of their responsibility towards society.
+Qatar Charity (QC) on Saturday said the ‘5%’ program, launched by QC to create and restore hope to low-income families and students in Qatar during Ramadan, received a “great response” from three companies who announced that a certain part of their sales profits would go to the initiative as part of their responsibility towards society.

 Mondrian Doha, managed by leading international lifestyle hospitality group sbe, has announced a special charitable initiative launched in partnership with Qatar Charity.
 The team at EllaMia, Mondrian’s beautiful and sophisticated coffee and desserts brand, has prepared a special Ramadan ‘Hope Box’ of exquisite oriental sweets with traditional ingredients.
 25% of its sales will go to QC’s ‘5%’ initiative aimed at supporting students and low-income families.

 Mikel Ibrahim, regional vice-president (Sales & Marketing), sbe group, said: “In line with sbe’s community-focused values and CSR commitment, Mondrian’s ‘Hope Box’ aims at supporting low-income families in Qatar.
 We hope that EllaMia sweet boxes will become not only a perfect addition to any Iftar table, but also a special Ramadan gift to anyone who genuinely cares about those in need.”